Theertha-santhosh/SMS-Spam-Classification-Model/README.md

 # 📩 SMS Spam Classification Model

-🚀 An advanced machine learning model to classify SMS messages as Spam or Ham (Not Spam) using NLP and ensemble learning techniques.
+  An advanced machine learning model to classify SMS messages as Spam or Ham (Not Spam) using NLP and ensemble learning techniques.

 ## 🔍 Overview

 Spam messages are a common issue in SMS communication.
 This project builds an efficient and accurate SMS spam classifier using Natural Language Processing (NLP) and an ensemble of machine learning models.

-The model achieves high accuracy through:
+### The model achieves high accuracy through:

-✅ Text preprocessing (Cleaning, tokenization, stopword removal, stemming)
+🔹 Text preprocessing (Cleaning, tokenization, stopword removal, stemming)

-✅ TF-IDF vectorization for feature extraction
+🔹 TF-IDF vectorization for feature extraction

-✅ SMOTE-based oversampling to handle class imbalance
+ 🔹SMOTE-based oversampling to handle class imbalance

-✅ Ensemble learning (Logistic Regression, Random Forest, XGBoost)
+ 🔹 Ensemble learning (Logistic Regression, Random Forest, XGBoost)

-✅ Probability-based voting for final predictions
+ 🔹 Probability-based voting for final predictions

-## 🎯 Model Performance
+## 📌 Model Performance

-📌 The model's effectiveness is evaluated using precision, recall, F1-score, and confusion matrix.
+ The model's effectiveness is evaluated using precision, recall, F1-score, and confusion matrix.

 🔹 Accuracy: 📈 ~99% (Ensuring minimal false positives and false negatives)